oracle-livelabs/converged/microservices-data-refactoring/detect-communities/detect-communities.md

 ### Prerequisites

-This lab assumes you have:
+This lab assumes you have the following:

 * All previous labs were completed successfully.

 ## Task 1: Change the graph properties

 1. Make sure you are on the same session of cloud shell.
-If not, set the required enviroment variables as we did in the setup.
+If not, set the required environment variables as we did in the setup.

     ```text
    <copy>